-Orientation Session – This meeting is mandatory for all participants.
-Students that have registered to participate will receive the official 2017 case study and a copy of the rules and regulations for entry will be provided.
+Orientation Session – This meeting is MANDATORY for all participants.
+Students that have registered to participate will receive the official 2020 case study and a copy of the rules and regulations for entry.

 Local Competition This will be the official due date for teams to turn in their completed presentations and executive summaries

 - Friday, March 6th – All PowerPoint presentations are due by 5:00 pm

 - Tuesday, March 24th – 5:00 pm in HPNP G-112